dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 Which combination of `model_type` and `backbone` that performs best is something you need to experiment with.
 Feel free to experiment and swap out the backbone and note the performance of the model.
+There are other model types with its respective backbones which you can find [here](https://github.com/airctic/icevision/blob/master/notebooks/getting_started_object_detection.ipynb).

 #### 🏃 Metrics and Training
 In order to start the training, the model needs to ingest the images and bounding boxes from the `train_ds` and `valid_ds` we created.